Unified Micromechanics Theory of Composites: Solution of nonlinear AGIEs for random structure CMs

 {{\bf Hypothesis H2a)}. {\it Each pair of inclusions $v_j$ and $v_j$ is subjected to the inhomogeneous field $\widetilde{\bfze}_{i,j}(\bfx)$, and statistical average $\lle\widetilde{\bfze}_{i,j}\rle(\bfx)$ is defined by the formula $(\bfze=\bfu,\bfep$) \BBEQ \lle\widetilde{\bfze}_{i,j}\rle(\bfx)&=&\lle\overline{\bfze}_{k}\rle(\bfx) \EEEQ at $\bfx\in v_k,\ k=i,j$}.

-The hypothesis {\bf H2a}, when reformulated in terms of the strain fields $\bfep(\bfx)$ for $\bfx\in v_i$, represents a conventional closure assumption (for further details, see \cite{Buryachenko`2007}, \cite{Kachanov`S`2018}, \cite{Willis`1981}).
-This assumption reduces to the "quasicrystalline" approximation introduced by Lax \cite{Lax`1952}, which neglects the pairwise interactions between heterogeneities and assumes spatial uniformity of the effective fields.
+The hypothesis {\bf H2a}, when reformulated in terms of the strain fields $\bfep(\bfx)$ for $\bfx\in v_i$, represents a conventional closure assumption (for further details, see \cite{{Buryachenko2007},{KachanovS2018},{Willis1981}}).
+This assumption reduces to the "quasicrystalline" approximation introduced by Lax \cite{Lax1952}, which neglects the pairwise interactions between heterogeneities and assumes spatial uniformity of the effective fields.

-{\bf Hypothesis H2b, ``quasi-crystalline" approximation}. {\it It is supposed that the mean value of the effective field at a point $\bfx\in v_i$ does not depend on the field inside other heterogeneities $v_j\not = v_i$, $\bfx\in v_k, \ (k=i,j)$}: \BBEQ \lle\overline{\bfze}|v_i,\bfx_i;v_j, \rle(\bfx)&=&\lle\overline{\bfze}_k\rle(\bfx) \\ \lle\overline{\bfze}_{k}\rle(\bfx)&\equiv&{\rm const.} \EEEQ
+{\bf Hypothesis H2b, ``quasi-crystalline" approximation}. {\it It is supposed that the mean value of the effective field at a point $\bfx\in v_i$ does not depend on the field inside other heterogeneities $v_j\not = v_i$, $\bfx\in v_k, \ (k=i,j)$}: \BBEQ \!\!\lle\overline{\bfze}|v_i,\bfx_i;v_j, \rle(\bfx)\!\!&=&\!\!\lle\overline{\bfze}_k\rle(\bfx) \\ \lle\overline{\bfze}_{k}\rle(\bfx)&\equiv&{\rm const.} \EEEQ